 2.1 Definitions

-Our thinking process to decide on a final hypothesis started with the following question: what can we do to help brand community managers stimulate positive and sustainable individual participation?
+The thinking process to decide on a hypothesis started with the following question: what can we do to help brand community managers stimulate positive and sustainable individual member participation?
 This question led us to choose individual member participation in online brand communities, as a dependent variable.
-The theory-based definition of this variable includes viewing and posting activities, respecting the rules of the community and replying to solicitations, physical attendance and co-organizing (Ardichvili et al., 2003).
+The theory-based definition differs in previous papers.
+Ardichvili et al. (2003) described it as ‘viewing and posting activities, respecting the rules of the community and replying to solicitations, physical attendance and co-organizing’.
+As was mentioned in the introduction, we decided to take a slightly different definition by defining individual member participation in line with Pöyry et al. (2013) as producing content for the community (interactive, contributive usage behaviour).

 The next step was to come up with the independent variable.
 This could be a brand, content or community factor.
-We decided to go with a content factor, namely the participation in an offline gathering.
-The final variable of our hypothesis, namely the moderating variable, includes a hedonic product or service.
+We decided to go with a community factor, namely the participation in an offline gathering.
+The final variable of our hypothesis, which is the moderating variable, includes a hedonic product or service.
 A good or service is hedonic when it relates to a feeling of pleasure, more than with a feeling of necessity (Dhar & Wertenbroch, 2000).

 2.2 Effect

 Several theories to explain the relationship between offline events and online participation exist.
-First, the effect of participation in an offline gathering on the participation in online brand communities might be a result of the decrease of bridging social capital when people attend offline events (Sessions, 2010).
-Another possibility is the fact that offline events cause people to be more likely to form closed networks.
+First, the positive effect of participation in an offline gathering on the participation in online brand communities might be a result of the decrease of bridging social capital when people attend offline events (Sessions, 2010).
+Another possibility is that offline events stimulate people to form closed networks.
 These two findings can explain why people will feel more attached to a community after attending an offline event (Chen & Cage, 2013).
 Lin (2007) mentions this theory of an increased sense of belonging as well and describes it as the experience of personal involvement in a system or environment so that persons feel themselves to be an integral part of the system or environment.

 2.3 Causal model

 The focal unit in our research is community members.
 The theoretical domain is the group of brands with an associated online community that also organize offline interactions.
-Due to the geographical dispersion of online communities, location is not a limitation to the theory.
-The explicit causal relation expressed in our final hypothesis (see figure 2) is that a member of a brand community has a higher level of participation online after visiting an offline gathering than someone in the same community who did not take part in the offline gathering.
+The explicit causal relation expressed in our hypothesis (see figure 2) is that a member of a brand community has a higher level of participation online after visiting an offline gathering than someone in the same community who did not take part in the offline gathering.
 This effect is expected to be strengthened when this brand is considered hedonic.